-Seems too simple and too good to be true, I know.
+It seems too simple and too good to be true, we know.
 But this simple remedy aids in digestion and also boosts the immune system by protecting the body from a cold or the flu.

 The warm liquid coupled with the lemon can soothe a sore throat, decrease inflammation, and help relieve congestion.

-Whether you are attempting to prevent the flu or are already showing symptoms of the flu or cold, you cannot go wrong with some good ol’ hot lemon water.
-I typically consume 8-16 oz. in the morning, as this aids in digestion AND hydration.
+Whether you are attempting to prevent the flu or are already showing symptoms of the flu or cold, you cannot go wrong with some hot lemon water.
+Try to consume 8-16 oz. in the morning, as this aids in digestion and hydration.

 #3 – Apple Cider Vinegar

 This vinegar helps keep the pH levels balanced, which can help prevent cold and flu germs from making your nose and chest their home.
-I recommend 1-2 Tbsp. per day, stirred in water.
+Experts recommend 1-2 tbsp, per day, stirred in water.